gianmdz13m-jpg/Sales-Perfomance/README.md

 ### Sales Trends

-- **The Company's Sales peaked on December 2020 with 328 orders totaling  $136,067.19 monthly revenue**.
-This corresponds to with the world-wide boom of consumer spending in leasure activities done inside households due to the pandemic.
+- **The Company's Sales peaked on December 2020 with 328 orders totaling  $136,067.19 monthly revenue.** This corresponds to with the world-wide boom of consumer spending in leasure activities done inside households due to the pandemic.
-- F2
-- F3
+- As soon as 2021 started, **revenue declined on a year over year basis throughout the period.** So much so that it reached the company lifetime low in March 2021, with earnigs just over $11.6K.
+In the following months, while there was a slight recovery, the earning were still below even pre-pandemic numbers.
+- Average order value saw, in some months, a year-over-year increase, with a **lifetime high in June 2021 of $405,65 per order.** Driven primarily by high ticket products such as the Sony Playstation Bundle and the 24 inches 4K gaming monitor.
+- As for the order volume, there was a significant decrease throughout 2021, with a **lifetime low in April 2021 with just 46 orders.**

 [IMG]

 ### Product Perfomance:

-- F1
-- F2
+- % of the companys orders com from these products>
-- F3
+- Underperforming products are
+- growth of shares if any
+- reliance of revenue from these products which have % of shares.
+- As for the order volume, the **leading products throughout all three years are the Nintendo Switch and the 24 inches 4K gaming monitor, accounting for ~50% and ~20% of sales respectively** on a monthly basis.

 [IMG]